bame1506/rootbeer1/README.md

     java -classpath build/classes/ org.trifort.rootbeer.runtime.BlockShaper

 Note that the second argument may not be different because of the `package` keyword at the top of this file.
 Instead adjust the classpath if necessary!

+### ToDo

+   - add compiler warnings
+   - streamlining pack-rootbeer
+   - add support for #  define with spaces
+   - reduce debug output and explain it (now I udnerstand what block and segments mean)
+   - add support for /* */ style comments -> TYPE_COMMENT recognition somehow
+   - check which metrics do change on a changed kernel, e.g. when adding a local variable